Dhouti/TSymbiote/README.md

 #### Start an adapter
 You can start adapter and use the Tailscale login flow to authenticate without providing an auth key.
+You will need to tag the device after creation with `tag:tsymbiote-adapter`.
 ```
 tsymbiote adapter
 ```

-If you wish to provide your own auth key
+If you wish to provide your own auth key:
 ```
 TS_AUTHKEY=your-key tsymbiote adapter
 ```

 #### Start WebUI

-Set environment variables using an OAuth key with `devices:core:read` and `auth_keys` scopes with the `tag:symbiote-webui` tag:
+Set environment variables using an OAuth key with `devices:core:read` and `auth_keys` scopes with the `tag:tsymbiote-webui` tag:
 ```
 TS_OAUTH_CLIENT_ID
 TS_OAUTH_CLIENT_SECRET